pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 This is expected behavior.
 Pixie stores the data it collects in-memory on the nodes in your cluster; data is not sent to any centralized backend cloud outside of the cluster.
 So what you are observing is simply the data that it is collecting.

-Pixie has a 2GiB memory requirement per node.
-This limit can be configured with the `--pemMemoryLimit` flag when deploying Pixie with the CLI/Helm.
-We do not recommend using a value less than 2GiB.
+Pixie has a minimum 1GiB memory requirement per node.
+The default deployment is 2GiB of memory.
+This limit can be configured with the `--pem_memory_limit` flag when deploying Pixie.
+Using a value less than 1GiB is not currently recommended.

 ### Troubleshooting Pixie tracepoint scripts